grian32/grpg/texture-packer/README.md

 # Endianness

 The textures.pak output by this texture packer uses big endian ordering as that is what's generally expected by other libraries this file will be read by.

+# Testing

+This project contains some testdata in `testdata/`, you can pack this by running the `test.sh` script found in the root of the project, which will build the project and run it on the testdata.
+This will output a textures.pak in `testdata/`